Divya110205/COLOR_CONVERSIONS_OF-IMAGE/README.md

 ### Step1:
 Load an image from your local directory and display it.
 ### Step2:
-1.Draw a line from the top-left to the bottom-right of the image.
+1. Draw a line from the top-left to the bottom-right of the image.

 2. Draw a circle at the center of the image.